alexdenvir/li3_smarty/README.md

 1. The `file` parameter is the name of the element, the file extension `.html.tpl` is automatically appended.

 2. The `data` array is where you'd pass variables from your view to your element.
 It is optional.

+> Consider this: Elements + Smarty template inheritance.
+You define a default element in the primary layout and wrap it in smarty `{block}`'s, then, later down the template change you add a different element, or update the params on the current element. __Powerful__!

 ## Collaborate
 As always, I welcome your collaboration to make things "even more betterer", so fork and contribute if you feel the need.